 Tibet's patron saint, Milarepa, has a reputation for flying in the yogi-way, from cave to cave over hills and valleys in Tibet.
-It may seem like a convenient way of transportation where no roads exist, but the preparation for being able to levitate and fly may be long, very long, hard and unfruitful.
-If unfruitful as such, make it count a lot in other ways.
-Milarepa's main object was not to learn to fly either, it was meditating a lot.
+It may seem like a convenient way of transportation where no roads exist, but the preparations may be long, even though they matter in some major ways: Milarepa's main object was meditating, not flying.
+That could be the cue.

 "I could actually fly without wings of any kind.
 Sometimes I flew to a castle to meditate.
 At other times I flew to the water source where I had a good cave."

 Nature's ways are (t)here to learn from if we will.
 One key is to observe with ease if that can be.
 Many ways may serve if well sorted, refined and carefully adapted so as to "making the best of it".

 Nature is a matrix built up of masterly intelligent designs - also inhospitable, devastating ones.
 Many things depend on which side your are on - a life-supporting, favourable one, or another.
 Wise deviations from any local, common fare may not be supported, and still could work for good if they were well implemented.
 It is a long story of life-improving inventions, like the cheese-slicer.
 The average is at best only so-so, says Abraham Maslow; it is not likely the standard of a good human fare, although there may be good within it.
 It is what deviates from the average in positive ways that are worth while, he thinks.
 Persons who do so, he terms plus-deviants.
 (Maslow 1987, esp. chap.
 11)

 There is much to learn.
 A fit and fair learning process needs to be encouraged, not stilted, and especially not stilted by formal schooling, which is widespread.